joaompinto/aurora/aurora/web/docs/structure.md

 ## Behavior
 - Running `python -m <module>` or `python __main__.py` will start the Flask app in development mode with debugging enabled.
 - The web interface allows entering shell commands, which are sent to the backend.
-- The backend uses the Aurora agent to process the commands and returns the agent's response, instead of executing shell commands directly.
+- The backend uses the Aurora agent to process the commands and streams the response back to the frontend via SSE.